Pravesh-Sudha/voting-cloud-native-application/README.md

-# Day 18 of 100DaysofCode

-Feeling excited to start Day 18 of 100 DaysOfCode, today, I built a program to deploy a cloud native voting application to EKS with help of a great Video by [Cloud Champ](https://youtu.be/pTmIoKUeU-A?si=_OOjZ_2bo8gWseDZ).
-This video explains EKS, the frameworks used and how to deploy a Kubernetes Real life project.

 # Cloud-Native Web Voting Application with Kubernetes

 This cloud-native web application is built using a mix of technologies.
 It's designed to be accessible to users via the internet, allowing them to vote for their preferred programming language out of six choices: C#, Python, JavaScript, Go, Java, and NodeJS.